puppetlabs/puppet-docs/source/facter/3.0/custom_facts.md

 ### Using the `--custom-dir` command line option

 Facter can take multiple `--custom-dir` options on the command line that specifies a single directory to search for custom facts.
-Facter will attempt to load all ruby files in the specified directories.
+Facter attempts to load all Ruby files in the specified directories.
 This allows you to do something like this:

     $ ls my_facts
     system_load.rb